How much fondant do I need?

 Kneading is the most important step to successfully using the fondant.
 As they are worked, both fondant and gum paste become more elastic and pliable.
 For best results, knead in small portions until the fondant is soft and pliable and then combine.
 If you are using large amounts, store each portion of kneaded fondant in plastic wrap.
-Watch a helpful demonstration by Ron Ben-Israel or check out our Learn the Basics page.

 Can I knead my fondant in a mixer with the kneading attachment?

 Yes, both fondant and gum paste can be kneaded with the dough hook on a mechanical mixer, although we recommend using your hands for more control and tempering of the product.
 When using a mixer it is possible to over knead and add too much air to the product.

 What type of rolling pin works best for rolling out my fondant?

 You can use whatever rolling pin you are comfortable with, although we recommend rolling pins without handles.
 To get fondant thin, it is a little difficult when using a rolling pin with handles, because the pressure tends to be stronger on the edges.
 This causes the sides of the fondant become thinner than the middle.
 The whole secret of success to making fondant thin all the way through, especially in the middle, is to push and pull from the center so that there is consistency throughout.